timo9036/Foodie/Readme.md

     |
     ├── 🔧utils               # Utility classes and Kotlin extensions to provide common functionalities across the application
     |
-    └── 🧠viewmodels          # ViewModel classes responsible for preparing and managing the data for UI components and handling the communication with the data part of the application
+    └── 🧠viewmodels          # ViewModel classes responsible for preparing and managing the data for UI components

 ## ⬇️ Installation